typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/strict-enums.md

 useFruit(Fruit.Apple);
 ```

+## Error Information

+- `incorrectComparisonOperator` - You cannot compare enums with the "{{ operator }}" operator.
+You can only compare with the "===", "!==", "&", or "|" operators.
+  - Enums are supposed to be resilient to reorganization, so you should only explicitly compare them.
+For example, if you used a greater than sign to compare a number enum, and then someone reassigned/reordered the values of the enum, then it could potentially break your code.
+- `incorrectIncrement` - You cannot increment or decrement an enum type.
+  - Enums are supposed to be resilient to reorganization, so you should explicitly assign a new value instead.
+For example, if someone someone reassigned/reordered the values of the enum, then it could potentially break your code.
+- `mismatchedAssignment` - The type of the assignment does not match the declared enum type of the variable.
+  - In other words, you are trying to assign a `Foo` enum value to a variable with a `Bar` type.
+Enums are supposed to be resilient to reorganization, so these kinds of assignments can be dangerous.
+- `mismatchedComparison` - The two things in the comparison do not have a shared enum type.
+  - You might be trying to compare using a number literal, like `Foo.Value1 === 1`.
+Or, you might be trying to compare use a disparate enum type, like `Foo.Value1 === Bar.Value1`.
+Either way, you need to use a value that corresponds to the correct enum, like `foo === Foo.Value1`, where `foo` is type `Foo`.
+Enums are supposed to be resilient to reorganization, so these types of comparisons can be dangerous.
+- `mismatchedFunctionArgument` - The argument in the function call does not match the declared enum type of the function signature.
+  - You might be trying to use a number literal, like `useFoo(1)`.
+Or, you might be trying to use a disparate enum type, like `useFoo(Bar.Value1)`.
+Either way, you need to use a value that corresponds to the correct enum, like `useFoo(Foo.Value1)`.
+Enums are supposed to be resilient to reorganization, so non-exact function calls like this can be dangerous.

 ## Number Enums vs String Enums

 Surprisingly, the TypeScript compiler deals with string enums in a safer way than it does with number enums.
 If we duplicate the first example above by using a string enum, the TypeScript compiler will correctly throw an error: